Huawei tested AI software that could recognize Uighur minorities and alert police, report says

 “If you’re willing to model your government and run your country in that way,” Frankle said, “why wouldn’t you use the best technology available to exert control over your citizens?”

-Discrimination against Uighurs has long been prevalent in the majority Han Chinese population.
-In the Xinjiang region of northwestern China, authorities have cited sporadic acts of terrorism as justification for a harsh crackdown starting in 2015 that has drawn condemnation from the U.S. and other western nations.
+Discrimination against Uighurs has long been prevalent in the majority-Han Chinese population.
+In the Xinjiang region of northwestern China, authorities have cited sporadic acts of terrorism as justification for a harsh crackdown starting in 2015 that has drawn condemnation from the United States and other Western nations.
 Scholars estimate more than 1 million Uighurs have been detained in reeducation camps, with some claims of torture.

 U.S. national security adviser Robert O’Brien called the repressive treatment of minority groups in Xinjiang “something close to” genocide, in an online event hosted by the Aspen Institute in October.

-Under international pressure, Xinjiang authorities announced in December 2019 that all reeducation “students” had graduated, though some Uighurs have since reported that they were forced to agree to work in factories or risk a return to detention.
+Under international pressure, Xinjiang authorities announced last December that all reeducation “students” had graduated, though some Uighurs have since reported that they were forced to agree to work in factories or risk a return to detention.
 Xinjiang authorities say all residents work of their own free will.

 The U.S. government has banned the import of certain products from China on the basis that they could have been made by forced labor in Xinjiang.